 What happens during a consultation?

-In a lengthy assessment he will assess if the patient is suitable for treatment, take digital photographs and radiographs of the teeth, and discuss the outcome with the patient.
+In a lengthy assessment he will judge whether the patient is suitable for treatment, take digital photographs and radiographs of the teeth, and discuss the outcome with the patient.
 If they agree to treatment another appointment is booked to glue the brace on, and appointments are booked every six to eight weeks onwards to tighten the brace.